Bed Frame Dimensions Guide

 Our Zoma Adjustable Bed allows you to find the most comfortable sleep possible with the touch of a button.
 Using the wireless remote, you can adjust the bed to find the angle that is right for you.
 Once you find the perfect position, you can save it as one of the preset options, so it’s easy to find your favorite settings each night.
 Plus, this base has a whisper-quiet motor that allows you to adjust the bed without waking your spouse.

 This base is versatile enough to fit most modern bed frames.
 With the legs removed, it can sit comfortably on a slatted or solid foundation.
 With legs, The Zoma Adjustable Bed acts as a stand-alone frame.
-Plus, USB ports built into the frame allow for convenient device charging during the night.

 At Zoma, we offer a 10-warranty on the adjustable base.
 You can also bundle this frame with the Zoma Mattress and save $200 on the mattress.